baekur-online/judy-fong-online/stories/malabar.md

 # Last minute paris trip

-general thoughts.
-Paris is very dirty and grimy so need to shower often or the grime built up on my skin.
+First, general thoughts.
+Paris air is very dirty and grimy so I needed to shower often or the grime built up on my skin.

-bathrooms required 50 cents to a euro to use. this was in restaurants or near tourist attractions.
+In order to use bathrooms, be it near tourist attractions or in a restaurant, they required money, from fifty cents to a euro.

-Le Champs d'elysée was like being transported to Elizabethean times when people didn't bathe so they covered up their stench with smoke and abundant perfume.
+Being on L'avenue des Champs-Élysées or les Champs was like being transported to Elizabethean times when people didn't bathe so they covered up their stench with smoke and abundant perfume.
+The air was like this all up and down les Champs.
+It made it hard to breath a bit and like there was no fresh air.

 ## Food

-Ate delicious apricots, strawberries, and loquat. the strawberries were a bit tart. the loquat was quite large from the outdoor market.
+On my first day, I passed by an outdoor market which sold lots of foods and especially fruits.
+I ate delicious apricots, strawberries, and loquat.
+In review, the strawberries were a bit tart.
+Meanwhile, the loquat was quite large and a little fragile after being smushed by the strawberries all day but it was still great.

-My first day there I had assorted house made dim sum at Shin Ye.
+Afterward, I had assorted house made dim sum at Shin Ye.
 It was good but tasted more like homemade dim sum than professional restaurant dim sum.
-The variety contained xiaolongbao which were great.
+The wrappers were all a very similar texture and flavor.
+None were thin or translucent.
+The variety contained xiaolongbao which were great because they had soup inside.

-mala bar in paris france

-bavette
-shrimp
-ube latte
-baguette
+Later in my trip, I went to Malabar where I got bavette, shrimp, and ube latte.
+It came with some deliciously sweet sliced baguette on the side.
 Both dishes were amazing.

-make sure to get enough fiber by eating veggie and fruit snacks from the outdoor markets or shops. meals dont tend to have much fiber.

-too much cigarette smoke and perfumes at champs de lýsee

-Lots of bakeries and pâtessire.
+In terms of snacking, there were Lots of bakeries and pâtissier.
 The day prior I got a croissant and pain au chocolat at a different bakery.
 It might have been Boulangerie du Champ de Mars since they have similar bags for their pastries and its approximately the distance I walked away from the hotel.
 I highly recommend their croissant.
 It was delicious.
 They also sold pistachio macarons among other flavors like coffee, chocolate, and lemon.

 I went to La Parisienne Mickaël Reydellet boulangerielaparisienne.com and got brioche cadre sweet, a strawberry tartlet and a chousette de pomme.
 It was very flakey.
 The bakery was just around the corner from my hotel.